Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Conclusions

+This study demonstrates the potential of LLM-powered research agent ASA to autonomously conduct end-to-end scientific research missions under the guidance of an RP provided by humans.
+This comprehensive simulation research process, encompassing simulation coding, remote execution, data analysis, and report generation, represents an autonomous AI-conducted simulation research process.
+Once the research plan is made, only a single command (e.g., ``do prj.txt'') is required to initiate and complete the process.
+The success herein can be largely attributed to prompt engineering and automated program design.

-This study demonstrates the potential of {LLM powered research agent ASA} to autonomously conduct scientific research missions, using a polymer theory simulation problem and a more challenging asteroid-trajectory prediction problem as model problems.
-This process, encompassing simulation coding, remote execution, data analysis, and report generation, represents the first fully autonomous AI-directed simulation research.
-The notable success herein can be largely attributed to the sophisticated API programming. {Agents such as ASA-GPT-4o} demonstrate high completion rates for {missions}, a strong grasp of task requirements, and consistent alignment with overall objectives across extensive tasks.
-Notably, the performance exhibited in completing {RP} 4, entailing a hierarchy of nested tasks, surpassed expectations in a significant manner.
-These capabilities underscore the readiness of {ASAs} to independently manage long-term scientific research missions, offering a new perspective on AI applications in science as well as in chemical engineering.
+We tested ASAs equipped with different LLMs using both a well-known polymer chain simulation problem and a more challenging celestial simulation problem.
+Human-written RPs were provided, requiring the ASAs to execute according to their content, and the task completion of each agent was evaluated.
+Agents such as ASA-GPT-4o demonstrated high completion rates, a strong grasp of task requirements, and consistent alignment with the overall objectives across extensive tasks.
+Notably, the performance exhibited in completing RP 4, which entailed a hierarchy of nested tasks, surpassed expectations in a significant manner.